 Finally, the SSI program for the non-aged is aimed at individuals with disabilities who also have low income.
-While disability itself should not be expected to be particularly cyclically sensitive, applications have been found to be sensitive because many individuals with disabilities work and some fraction of those are eligible for SSI if they lose their jobs.
+While disability itself should not be expected to be particularly cyclically sensitive, applications in some disability programs have been found to be sensitive because many individuals with disabilities work and some fraction of those are eligible for disability programs if they lose their jobs, including SSI (Nichols et al., 2017).
 We therefore only study applications.
 Children with disabilities also qualify for SSI if parental income is below the eligibility cutoff and thus may display counter-cyclical tendencies.
-However, the decision on an award of benefits involves a long and cumbersome process and, consequently, SSI caseloads themselves may not respond over a short horizon.
+However, the decision on an award of benefits involves a long and cumbersome process and, consequently, SSI caseloads themselves may not respond over a short horizon (or respond in the opposite direction expected (Schmidt and Sevak, 2004)).
 That long application process could also reduce applications from individuals who expect to return to work in the short term or medium term.
 SSI also includes a restrictive asset limit of \$2,000 for singles and \$3,000 for couples that has been held fixed in nominal terms since 1989, which could reduce cyclical responsiveness.
 Congress has not added significant benefits to the program during either recession, although a small \$250 one-time supplement was granted to recipients in the Great Recession.
-We expect SSI applications to be cyclically modestly sensitive but little prior work has investigated this question.
+We expect SSI applications to be exhibit modest cyclicality but little prior work has investigated this question.4